PatrickBrayPersonal/pragmatic-programming-for-ds/Expert Series Presentation.md

 As a data scientist you might have great ideas.
 If you can't implement them reliably in your code, they will never make an impact!
  ![Code Quality](artifacts/code_quality_graph.png.png)

 ---
-## Why Should I Care?

-When Data Scientists **ignore** programming principles they are more likely to:
-1. make mistakes %%You need to know what your code does!%%
-2) miss deadlines  %%90 percent of your dev time will be spent doing non-DS stuff%%
-3) experience stress %%Diving back to a mistake you made months ago%%

-Data Scientists who **embrace** programming principles deliver projects with greater:
-1) maintainability %%You can make future changes faster%%
-2) reliability %%your code is more likely to do what you say it does.
-It will also be clear to other DS what your code does%%
-3) learnability %%If you get promoted, moved to another project, expand the team.
-Your code can be used by someone else!%%

----
 ## Disclaimers